Services in Ontario

 Legal Aid Ontario funds legal clinics across Ontario.
 There are two types of legal clinics: community legal clinics and specialty legal clinics.

 Community legal clinics provide free legal services to people with low incomes who live in their area.
+Search for the clinic in your area using your postal code.
 Most help with:

-• tenants’ rights
+• tenant rights

 • employment problems